artenlf/react-typescript-studies/README.md

 Lesson 10: we've added our Stopwatch and Clock components to complete the static part of our project.
 Next step we'll be working with States to make our project a dynamic app.

-Lesson 11: we created our first useState function and learned about its syntax, using an Array composed by first an index as an State and then a function as a setState.
+Lesson 11: we've created our first useState function and learned about its syntax, using an Array composed by first an index as an State and then a function as a setState.

+Lesson 12: we've created our first useState in Class component and learned about syntax e scope issues using Class components.
+Whenever we are triggering some event using Classes, we have to hard bind the this value to a function using bind(this) method.
+It's an old issue with JavaScript and the main reason why the community shifted to Function components.